This course is perfect if you love travel and want to have a career in helping people to make the most of their holidays.

 You will be asked to take part in an externally set scenario-based assessment alongside practical and written assignments.

-Choose to follow with further studies at Nottingham College on the Level 3 Diploma in Travel and Tourism, and a foundation degree in tourism management.
-You could also pursue a career as an event organiser, travel agent or travel the world as a cruise ship worker.
+Choose to follow with further studies at Nottingham College on to the Level 3 National/Extended Diploma in Travel and Tourism, then a foundation degree in tourism management.
+You could also pursue a career as an event organiser, travel agent or travel the world by gaining employment on a cruise ship.